-MLK Holiday (no class) January 18th
+MLK Holiday (no class)January 17t h

-Add/Drop Deadline $\dots$ January 29th
+Add/Drop DeadlineJanuary 28t h

-Spring Break (no class)
+Spring Break (no class)March 14th - 18t h

-Q-Drop Deadline March 26th
+Q-Drop Deadline March 25t h

-Good Friday (no class) April 2nd
+Good Friday (no class)April 15t h

-Course Final May 10th
+Course FinalMay 9t h

-Assignments: There will be an assignment due every Friday at midnight throughout the course.
-After the submission is graded, you will have an opportunity to correct your work and resubmit within two weeks of the original due date.
+Weekly Assignments: There will be an assignment due every Friday at midnight throughout the course.
+After the submission is graded, you will have an opportunity to correct your work and resubmit as many times as you would like within two weeks of the original due date.
+No assignments will be accepted for credit after the re-submission window closes.

-Exams: In addition, there will be five exams given throughout the course.
-Each exam (except for the cumulative final) will cover 2-3 Units, and will open after the re-submission window for that group of assignments closes.
+Exams: In addition, there will be five exams given throughout the course, which includes the cumulative final exam.
+Each exam (except for the cumulative final) will cover around 2 to 3 Units each.
+Each exam will open after the re-submission window for that group of assignments closes, and will remain open for at least five calendar days.
 The best four of five exams will be counted into calculating your final grade.
 There will be NO "make-up" opportunities on the exams.